-While I strongly encourage study groups, for non-group assignments I require that each student hand in his/her answers in his/her own words - if two answers come out exactly the same or highly similar, neither will receive credit and/or further actions will be taken (such as reporting to the department and/or university).
+While I strongly encourage study groups, for non-group assignments I require that each student hand in his/her answers in his/her own words - for the programming projects and/or lab reports, if two answers come out exactly the same or highly similar, neither will receive credit and/or further actions will be taken (such as reporting to the department and/or university).
 Given the nature of most of the projects, homework questions and writing assignments, it will be almost impossible for two people to come up with highly similar answers UNLESS they copy.